3 Must-Know Facts About Ash Wednesday

 CRS Rice Bowl is Catholic Relief Services’ Lenten faith-in-action program for families and faith communities.
 For more than 40 years, CRS Rice Bowl has inspired prayer, fasting and almsgiving across the U.S. and delivered hope to millions around the world.

-We invite you to join us this year for Lent for life.
+We invite you to join us this year and encounter Lent.